North Carolina Pharmacy Technician Program

 Apply Now

-How to Become a Certified Pharmacy Technician in North Carolina
+How to become a certified Pharmacy Technician in North Carolina

 Becoming a certified pharmacy technician in North Carolina requires completing a few important steps to meet state standards.
 The North Carolina Board of Pharmacy (NCBOP) oversees pharmacy technicians and outlines certification and registration requirements.
 Here are the steps you’ll take to start your new career: